 - Be a Canadian permanent resident living in Canada/Canadian citizen

-- No criminal history
+- Have no criminal history

 Sponsored Applicant Requirements

-- Must be at least 16 years of age
+- Be at least 18 years old

-Express Entry is a system that controls the federal government’s three main immigration programs, the Federal Skilled Workers Program, the Federal Skilled Trades Program and the Canadian Experience Class.
+Express Entry is a system that controls the federal government’s three main immigration programs, the Federal Skilled Workers Program, the Federal Skilled Trades Program, and the Canadian Experience Class.

 Applying with a Main & Secondary Applicant

 CRS Factors Your Spouse Adds/Subtracts

-|Language Proficiency||This is determined by the Canadian Language Benchmark (CLB) that measures your reading, speaking, listening and writing ability in French and English.
+|Measured by the Canadian Language Benchmark (CLB), which evaluates reading, writing, listening, and speaking ability in French and English.

-|Level of Education||This measures post-secondary education in or outside of Canada.
+|Measures post-secondary education in or outside of Canada.
 Maximum points are awarded for Canadian education and degrees equivalent to a Master’s or higher.

-|The highest points are awarded for individuals between the ages of 20 and 29 while no points are awarded for individuals past the age of 47.
+|The highest points are awarded to individuals between the ages of 20 and 29, while no points are awarded to individuals past the age of 47.